+ASTRON 125

+ASTRONOMY LABORATORY 1 UNIT

-ASTRONOMY LABORATORY PREREQUISITE: ASTRON 120.
+PREREQUISITE/COREQUISITE: ASTRON 120.

+LABORATORY: 3 contact hours per week.

-Our very big universe can be described by a small set of knowable rules through a logical method called science.
-Laboratory work brings a hands-on enrichment and deeper understanding of topics discussed in the astronomy lecture.
-Topics include use of star maps, identification of constellations, determination of orbits, rotation rate and mass of celestial objects using astronomical methods of observation and analysis.
-Students will also perform 3-D modeling of the solar system and constellations, study the nature of light, lenses and telescopes, make some direct observations with telescopes and utilize astronomical software.
+This course is the companion course to ASTRON 120 Introduction to Astronomy.
+Laboratory work provides a hands-on enrichment and deeper understanding of topics discussed in the astronomy lecture.
+Topics include use of star maps, identification of constellations, determination of orbits, rotation rate, and mass of celestial objects using astronomical methods of observation and analysis.
+Students will also perform 3-D modeling of the solar system and constellations, study the nature of light, lenses and telescopes, make some direct observations with telescopes, and utilize astronomical software.